Supporting imagery

 After powering on the console, the user will notice a splash screen known as the Eyecatcher [23].
 Its code is stored in the System ROM, but the graphic assets (the Neo Geo logo and other labels) are fetched from the cartridge’s C ROM and S ROM.

 Alternatively, the P ROM header may contain a flag instructing the System ROM to delegate the splash routine to the cartridge [24].
-This only works on the AES variant [25] yet later games adopted this to display different text.
+This only works on the AES variant [25], yet later games adopted this to display different text.

-The MVS system also provides a Test Menu to configure the cabinet (i.e. adjust the calendar, test the components, etc.).
+The MVS system also provides a Test Menu to configure the cabinet (e.g., adjust the calendar, test the components, etc.).
 This menu is triggered by flipping one of the DIP switches of the MVS (inaccessible to the end user).
 Consequently, its motherboard bundles an S ROM that stores the Fix tiles for this menu.

 The System routines

-Apart from the visual aspects, the System ROM provides software routines to operate the hardware, this includes:
+Apart from the visual aspects, the System ROM provides software routines to operate the hardware.
+This includes:

-- Access the Memory Card.
+- Accessing the Memory Card.

 Interestingly enough, system routines may, in turn, call game routines to continue some operations.
 This means games are also tasked with implementing certain calls [26] [27].
 For instance, the System ROM may request the following from games: